ImplFerris/red-book/src/dht22/index.md

 In this chapter, we will learn how to write a driver for this sensor.
 I chose the DHT22 because it uses a simple communication method, making it suitable for learning how to write embedded Rust drivers.
 It is also low-cost and widely available.

-Another benefit is that the DHT22 is supported by the Wokwi simulator.
-That means once we write the driver, we can test it in a virtual environment without needing real hardware.
-But I still recommend running it on real hardware if you can - just to get the actual feel of working with a physical device.

 > Note: While we're building our own driver from scratch for educational purposes, there are already existing crates available for the DHT22 sensor, such as dht-sensor.
 You can also explore those crates.

 ### DHT22 Sensor and Module